 There’s the younger folk who believe we need to be more relevant, more compassionate, and more grace oriented in our preaching.

-There are the older folk who believe we need to be more Biblical, more pointed, and more doctrinal in our preaching.
+There’s the older folk who believe we need to be more Biblical, more pointed, and more doctrinal in our preaching.

 There are the families who think we need to spend more time talking about marriage, parenting, and family relations.

-There are the people who think we need to use more stories, more jokes, and preach more narrative sermons.
+There are the people who think we need to use more stories, more jokes and preach more narrative sermons.

 There are the people who think we need to use more Scripture, less humor, and be more logical in our preaching.

 There are some who think the sermon is too long.